Modelling the galaxy-halo connection with semi-recurrent neural networks: Introduction

 Each network contains two input layers: one is a simple dense layer entailing time-independent halo properties, the second is a simple recurrent layer containing properties defined at multiple time steps.
 A recurrent layer contains an activation sequence which runs between successive data points, thereby establishing a one-way causal connection between them.
 For our objective of fashioning an evolutionary history of the dark matter halo and environment, whose temporal properties may play a role in governing the developmental aspects of galaxy formation, this framework proves valuable in enforcing causality and improving the precision of our results.

-The motive for developing a semi-recurrent neural network which predicts the star formation rate and stellar mass weighted metallicity over cosmic time is to form a preliminary understanding of the dark matter properties which govern galaxy evolution, while determining how accurately a population of galaxies and their historical characteristics can be deduced exclusively from dark matter.
+The motive for developing a semi-recurrent neural network which predicts the star formation rate and stellar mass weighted metallicity over cosmic time is to form our understanding of the dark matter properties which govern galaxy evolution, while determining how accurately a population of galaxies and their historical characteristics can be deduced exclusively from dark matter.
 Following the development of two neural networks for predicting central and satellite galaxy formation histories, these predictions are used to construct model spectral energy distributions using the \ac{fsps} code \citep{ConroyGunnWhite, ConroyGunn}.
 We recover observational characteristics, such as the bimodal relationship between stellar mass and colour \citep{Baldry, Cui}.
-In combination with suitable N-body dark-matter simulations, our neural network therefore enables the construction of mock spectroscopic surveys on the scale and depth of large observational programmes such as the \ac{desi} survey, whose \ac{bgs} sample alone will cover $\sim 10^7$ galaxies up to $z \sim 0.6$ \citep{DESI, ProvaBGS}.

-The neural networks are trained on data from the \ac{illtng} hydrodynamical simulation, which consists of 100 ``snapshots'' in time, over a redshift domain $0 \leq z \lesssim 20$, with a median time difference of 146 Myr \citep{IllustrisTNG}.
-We access data from the TNG100-1 and TNG300-1 simulations: the highest resolution simulations with volumes of respective cubic side length 100 Mpc and 300 Mpc.
+The neural networks are trained on data from the \ac{illtng} hydrodynamical simulation \citep{Marinacci, Naiman, Nelson2018, IllustrisTNG, Pillepich2017, Springel}, which consists of 100 ``snapshots'' in time, over a redshift domain $0 \leq z \lesssim 20$, with a median time difference of 146 Myr.
+We access the collaboration's public data repository\footnote{\href{http://www.tng-project.org/data/}{http://www.tng-project.org/data/}}, namely the TNG100-1 and TNG300-1 simulations: the highest resolution simulations with volumes of respective cubic side length 100 Mpc and 300 Mpc.
 Combining these datasets provides a large, diverse sample of halos of assorted mass and environment, gaining as impartial a training dataset as possible.
-The \ac{illtng} simulations are based on the Planck-2015 $\Lambda$CDM cosmological model ($\Omega_m = 0.3089$, $\Omega_\Lambda = 0.6911$, $\Omega_b = 0.0486$, $H_0 = 67.74$ km/s/Mpc) \citep{IllustrisTNG, Pillepich2017}; assumed throughout this work.
+The \ac{illtng} simulations are based on the Planck-2015 $\Lambda$CDM cosmological model ($\Omega_m = 0.3089$, $\Omega_\Lambda = 0.6911$, $\Omega_b = 0.0486$, $H_0 = 67.74$ km/s/Mpc); assumed throughout this work.
 To ensure that halo and galaxy formation histories are well resolved at all redshifts, we impose a lower limit on the final stellar mass of $10^9 M_\odot$.